EmmaBest/Val-Broeksmit-audio/README.md

  * February, 2017 - Val provides emails to a law firm that gives to them the New York Fed, leading to a fine for Deutsche Bank

 ## 2018
- * 2018 - When Marie and Peter separated "for the lawyers" per Val
+ * 2018 - Marie and Peter separate, Val calls this the separation date "for the lawyers"

+### July
+ * July, 2018 - Val and Marie started dating

 ## 2019
 ### January